-The piece depicts the birth, life and death of one of these bio-mechanoids, combining ‘human’ tonal elements with machine-like percussive sounds and extended techniques.
-It opens with a mysterious and spacious slow section in which sounds emerge tentatively from silence.
-A series of mosaic like ideas, partly ordered by the performers, accompanies a rising melodic progression, with ‘electrical sparks’ symbolising the machine’s creation.
-Eventually an engine-like rhythm ignites and the music comes to life with vigorous rhythmic energy, passing through a series of contrasting musical episodes until the symmetry of malfunction, death and decay finally brings the piece to extinction.
+The piece opens with “electric sparks” which symbolise the machine’s creation.
+In an improvisatory way partly ordered by the performers (alluding to the style of British director Mike Leigh), ‘eventually an engine-like rhythm ignites and the music comes to life with vigorous rhythmic energy, passing through a series of contrasting musical episodes until the symmetry of malfunction, death and decay finally brings the piece to extinction’.

 The piece is also inspired by ‘electronic dance music, urban free running, obsessive thoughts, cloning, the harmonic series and its relationship to the blues scale, ritualistic chanting and electric guitar techniques.’